 A. Yes.
 The backwash water can be routed to the septic tank with no problem in almost all cases.

 Q. Can't I just use a water softener to remove iron?

-A. Water softeners will remove dissolved clear water iron by a process known as ion-exchange.
-However, iron, manganese and/or hydrogen sulfide gas will eventually foul and ruin the ion-exchange resin.
+A. Water softeners will remove dissolved clear water iron through an ion exchange process.
+However, iron, manganese, and/or hydrogen sulfide gas will eventually foul and ruin the ion-exchange resin.

-If your water contains less than 2.0 ppm of iron and manganese combined and no sulfur odor, then you may be able to use a good quality water softener with a special type of resin cleaner in the brine tank.
+If your water contains less than 2.0 ppm of iron and manganese combined and has no sulfur odor, then you may be able to use a good quality water softener with a particular type of resin cleaner in the brine tank.

-The resin cleaner will help clean the resin when the softener is being regenerated with the salt water.
-We don’t recommend this approach, however, it is better to use an iron filter in front of the water softener for best results.
+The resin cleaner will help clean the resin when the softener is being regenerated with salt water.
+We don't recommend this approach.
+However, it is better to use an iron filter before the water softener for the best results.

 Q. What are “greensand” iron filters?

 A. These filters use a specially formulated filter media made from a naturally mined form of glauconite greensand.
 The greensand filter media has a special coating of manganese oxide, which oxidizes iron, manganese, and iron in the water, upon contact with the filter media.